-- 1. Enter the data at the top part of the sheet.
-The recording is to be made on a meeting withyour client.
-Develop a short-term goal that is client centered and that will serve as a guideline and purpose for the communication/session. - 2.
-Enter the data at the top of the sheet?
-Develop a long-range goal, that are relevant for this client for your plans for the next session). - 3.
-The length of time of any given session can vary from 10 minutes to one hour.
-Refer to your Psychiatric Nursing Textbooks as available in preparation for your process recording with your client (i.e. review of Therapeutic Communication Techniques). - 4.
-Setting: Describe the setting and your plans to therapeutically approach the client at the beginning of the session with sufficient clarity and detail so that the instructor will be helped in his/her understanding of the situation.
+- 4. Setting: Describe the setting and your plans to therapeutically approach the client at the beginning of the session with sufficient clarity and detail so that the instructor will be helped in his/her understanding of the situation.
 The setting includes adescription of the physical environment, time, position of you and the client and any other pertinent details.
 The therapeutic approach includes the verbal and nonverbal therapeutic communication techniques you plan to utilize during the interaction. - 5.
-Columns One & Two/Verbal and Non-Verbal Communication Student and Client: The nonverbal communication of both you and the client are as important as the verbal communication.
+Columns Two & Three/Verbal and Non-Verbal Communication Student and Client: The nonverbal communication of both you and the client are as important as the verbal communication.
 Identify the nonverbal communication.
 Is there congruence between the verbal and nonverbal communication?
 Recording of verbal communication should be verbatim.
 If the meeting includes a period of an activity that you participate inwith the client, record only the beginning, the termination, and what you consider significant material in the remaining time. - 6.
-Column Three/Student's thoughts and feelings concerning the interaction: Describe your reactions to the communication.
+Column Four/Student's thoughts and feelings concerning the interaction: Describe your reactions to the communication.
 What kind of emotions did you feel and why?
 Were you at ease or uncomfortable?
 Did you feel you had to struggle to remain objective?
 Did you feel like you could help the client?
-Did you feel confident at the end of the communication? - 7.
-Column Four: Identification and analysis of therapeutic and non-therapeutic communication. - 8.
-Column Five: Based off identification and analysis of therapeutic and non-therapeutic communication.
-Is the therapeutic technique and communication effective or ineffective for this patient's session?
+Did you feel confident at the end of the communication?
+Identification and analysis of therapeutic and non-therapeutic communication.